 Having to deal with frustrated team members is an unfortunate part of leadership.
-Not because frustrated employees are bothersome individuals.
-No, it’s more that frustrated employees are unhappy employees.
+Generally, frustrated people are unhappy people.

-Frustration rarely goes away by itself, and has a tendency to build.
+Frustration doesn’t go away by itself, and can get worse.
 Unhappy team members rarely do their best work and frustration may be a sign that your team has a problem.
-You need to learn how to deal with frustration in your team.
+Read on to learn how to deal with frustration in your team.

-To know how to deal with frustration in your team, you must first realise that it exists.
+To understand how to deal with frustration in your team, you need to find it.
 It’s not hard to see signs of frustration when you know what to look for.

-It may take a while to bubble to the surface.
 Most people try to remain calm for long periods before they become frustrated enough to let it show.
-The emotions build gradually, with every frustrating event increasing the volatility of the volcano.
-Eventually, it erupts in obvious, often undignified emotion.
+The emotions build gradually, with every frustrating event increasing the chance of a blow up.
+Eventually, it erupts in often explosive emotion.

 Frustrated team members spend more time in damage control mode than happy employees.
 Damage control is about making themselves feel better, and one way that this takes places is by venting with other team members.

-If you notice your team members having an increasing number of private closed-door conversations, it could be a sign that you have some frustrated employees on your hands.
+If you notice your team members having more private closed-door conversations, it could be a sign that you have some frustrated people on your hands.
 When your team is spending time venting, remember…they aren’t working.

 “We’ve tried this before and it didn’t work.”
 “These meetings are so pointless.”
 “That’s just the way things are around here.”
 Sound familiar?
-Unfortunately, cynical employees are common in the workplace.
+Unfortunately, cynical team members are common in the workplace.
 But it’s best to try not to have them in your team!